 "When Arihara leaves, someone has to take up inning."
 In 2013, his first year after the transfer, he was part of the starting rotation and recorded a career-high 12 wins in 23 games (also 12 wins in 2021) with ERA of 2.74.
 Even so, he said, "I wanted to achieve better results than last year (2013), whether Arihara was there or not.
 I want to continue what I've been doing and improve on that," and he was conscious of surpassing his career-high of 170 innings, which he recorded in 2011 while with Nippon-Ham.

-After the 2013 season ended, he gained 3-4kg through weight training in an effort to improve his average pitching speed.
-"I thought I might lose a bit if I couldn't run at all, but I'm actually doing better at running.
-My muscle mass has really increased, and it's been a really good training session," he said, feeling quite satisfied with his current "heaviest body ever" at 92kg.
-He added, "Even if I bulk up, there's no point if it doesn't translate to baseball.
-If it makes it easier to move if I slim down a bit, I'll do that, but if there's no need to slim down, I'll just leave it as is..."
-He plans to work towards his ideal weight based on how his pitching is going.
+After the 2025 season ended, he gained about 3-4 kilograms through weight training in an attempt to improve his average fastball velocity.
+"I was thinking of losing some weight if I couldn't run well, but surprisingly, I'm doing pretty well with running.
+My muscle mass has also increased steadily, so I've had some really good training," he said, feeling confident about his current "heaviest body ever" at 92 kilograms.
+He added, "There's no point in getting bigger if it doesn't translate to baseball performance.
+If I can move more easily by slimming down a bit more, I might do that, but if there's no need to slim down, I'll stay as I am..."
+He plans to adjust his weight to his ideal weight based on his pitching performance and other factors.

 Reducing the burden on the shoulder and elbow is also an important factor for consistent performance as a member of the starting rotation.
 On this day, he repeated the medicine ball throwing motion that leads to the pitch motion, saying, "I wish I could practice the motion that leads to pitch in training other than holding the baseball ball.
 He said he used to throw 40 to 50 bullpen pitches two days before pitching during the season, but "I hope to reduce that too.
 I want to challenge myself because I have never achieved the number of inning pitches I have thrown.
 The team is grateful to have someone who throws long inning pitches.
 I want to be a player who helps the team get around," he said with power in his words.